mfx9/mrtp/README.md

 ### Installation

 Make sure you have the necessary libraries installed.
-Review the makefile.
+You may want to review the makefile.
 Finally, run make in the main directory.
 The executable should appear in bin/mrtp\_cli.

 ```
 apt-get install libpng-dev libpng++-dev libeigen3-dev